-The distribution of the wave height, peak and zero crossing period for the Tyne Tees wave data record is shown as a scatter plot in Figure 2.6.
-The plot shows some long period swell waves with heights of 0.5 to 1.5m and periods over 20s, and that the maximum storm wave heights of typically about 7m are associated with peak periods of 8 to 9s or zero crossing periods of 8 to 10s.
+The distribution of the wave height, peak and zero-crossing period for the Tyne Tees wave data record is shown as a scatter plot in Figure 2.6.
+The plot shows some long period swell waves with heights of 0.5 to 1.5m and periods over 20 sec, and that the maximum storm wave heights of typically about 7m are associated with peak periods of 8 to 9s or zero-crossing periods of 8 to 10 sec.

-The largest significant wave height recorded in the 2021/22 dataset of 6.96m (with an associated zero crossing period of 9.7s) was on 7th April 2021 (although please note that the buoy was not operational during Storm Arwen in November 2021).
-The longest zero crossing wave period recorded in the 2021/22 dataset of 12.0s (with an associated significant wave height of 1.24m) was recorded on the29th March 2022.
+The largest significant wave height in the 2022/23 dataset of 6.06m (with an associated zero-crossing period of 8.5 sec) was recorded on 17th November 2022.
+The longest zero-crossing wave period recorded in the 2022/23 dataset of 9.9 sec (with an associated significant wave height of 1.04m) was recorded on the 12th February 2023.